A History

 Galerius died and his territory was divided between Licinius

-Constantine became determined to stop the tyranny of Maxentius.
+Constantine became determined to stop what he called the tyranny

 312

-prayed and saw a sign in the heavens, a trophy of a cross of light bearing
+Constantine prayed and saw a sign in the heavens, a trophy of a

-the sign (the letter P marked diagonally with X at the center).Constantine
+a standard with the sign (the letter P marked diagonally with X at

 313